sumithra-it/KafkaSpringStreamsDocker/README.md

-# KafkaSpringStreams
+# KafkaSpringStreamsDocker
-Kafka Spring Streams Repo with Kafka running in localhost
+Kafka Spring Streams Repo with Kafka running in Docker containers along with client app